How will school know if children need extra help?

 We see a wide range of concerns in school.

-The SEN Code of Conduct 2014 outlines four broad categories of SEN:
+The SEND Code of Practice 2014 outlines four broad categories of SEND:

 - Information passed from a child’s previous school may indicate that a child has a difficulty and support will need to be continued.